- William Friedkin

 - Release Date

-In Killer Joe, director William Friedkin reaches magnificent new lows as he descends into playwright Tracy Lett’s world of southern-fried depravity, stupidity, sexuality, and possibly (almost certainly) madness.
-Although renowned and perhaps overshadowed by his early-career classics The French Connection and The Exorcist, as of late the director has found a fruitful union with Letts’ often lurid material, having worked together on 2007’s fascinating Bug.
+In Killer Joe, director William Friedkin reaches magnificent new lows as he descends into playwright Tracy Letts’ world of southern-fried depravity, stupidity, sexuality, and possibly (almost certainly) madness.
+Although renowned and perhaps overshadowed by his early-career classics The French Connection and The Exorcist, as of late, the director has found a fruitful union with Letts’ often lurid material, having worked together on 2007’s fascinating Bug.
 Here, their partnership has earned an NC-17 rating, a ruinous signifier of hopeless commercial aims and limited theatrical distribution, which means most moviegoers will probably discover the title on home video.
-But the rating is sometimes also a badge of artistic integrity, since both the filmmakers and distributors felt changing their exploitative little “trailer park noir” to meet the requirements of a lesser R-rating would compromise its effect.
+But the rating is sometimes also a badge of artistic integrity, since both the filmmakers and distributors felt changing their exploitative little “trailer park noir” to meet the requirements of a lesser R-rating would compromise its effectiveness.
 To be sure, every outrageous morsel of degeneracy sizzles on the screen without reservation and feels strangely appropriate in this Southern Gothic nightmare.

 A morbid combination of Double Indemnity, Tennessee Williams, and the basest episode ever of The Jerry Springer Show, Letts’ twisted tale opens in a Texas trailer park just outside Dallas, Texas.
 Chris Smith (Emile Hirsch) arrives in the rain in the middle of the night, a chained Pit Bull named “T-Bone” barking at him as he raps on a trailer door to ask his father, Ansel (Thomas Haden Church), for $6,000 to help him pay off a local gangster for an overdue drug debt.
 After Ansel’s new wife Sharla (Gina Gershon) answers the door bottomless (because how was she supposed to know who was knocking?)
 Ansel tells Chris he doesn’t have the money.
 No matter, Chris sells Ansel on a plan to kill his own mother, Ansel’s ex, whose $50,000 life insurance policy will supposedly go to Chris’ virginal but wholly corrupted sister, Dottie (Juno Temple).
 And to get away with this perfect crime, they’ll hire Killer Joe (Matthew McConaughey), a Dallas detective who moonlights as a contract killer.

-Trouble is, Joe’s fee is $25,000 up front.
-The other half is to be split four ways among Chris, Ansel, Sharla, and Dottie, the latter who the rest are trying to keep in the dark about their scheme, although she seems to understand exactly what they’re doing.
-After spying Dottie in her braless innocence, Joe suggests the family turn her over as a retainer until his murderous deed pays off.
+Trouble is, Joe’s fee is $25,000 upfront.
+The other half is to be split four ways among Chris, Ansel, Sharla, and Dottie, the latter of whom the rest are trying to keep in the dark about their scheme, although she seems to understand exactly what they’re doing.
+After spying on Dottie in her braless innocence, Joe suggests the family turn her over as a retainer until his murderous deed pays off.
 Without much hesitation, they agree.
 Ansel even thinks “it might do her some good.”
 Chris expresses mild reluctance, but that might be his unconscious incestuous feelings for his sister coming through.
 And so, a first date of sorts is arranged between Joe and Dottie, where, after a jovial serving of tuna casserole, he demands that she strip and coolly stages her deflowering through a series of precise orders, to which Dottie complies, albeit with a strain of internalized reluctance.
 Joe is nothing if not methodically precise.
-He demands good manners, and upon his arrival in any scene shows his absolute control over the other players.
+He demands good manners, and upon his arrival in any scene, shows his absolute control over the other players.
 But underneath his suave exterior is a kind of psychosis that’s not fully revealed until the film’s unsettling conclusion that, the disturbing “K-Fry Chicken” sequence aside, depicts sheer lunacy.
-There’s a moment when Joe snaps suddenly and destroys the TV, which always seems to be blaring some monster truck nonsense, because it’s impolite to have the TV on during a serious discussion.
+There’s a moment when Joe snaps suddenly and destroys the TV, which always seems to be blaring some monster truck nonsense because it’s impolite to have the TV on during a serious discussion.

 McConaughey gives a slick and sadistic performance, using his natural southern charms and onscreen authority to make his killer instantly the most watchable character onscreen.
 His motions are deliberate, sexy, and creepily methodical, but also devilishly charming in a way only McConaughey can be (see The Lincoln Lawyer or Magic Mike).
 Like him, the rest of the cast is superb.
 Haden Church’s dry, knows-he’s-dim role results in a constant stream of belly laughs, even when the film reaches its grisliest moments.
 One thing the viewer doesn’t expect is how funny Killer Joe proves to be, due in large part to the Sideways actor.
 Hirsch, meanwhile, remains the ever-hapless high-energy protagonist, whose pathetic desperation could use a little more planning.
 Gershon is effective as bitchy trailer trash and doesn’t show much dimension until she’s traumatized in a notorious drumstick fellatio scene near the end.
 But it’s Temple’s performance that remains so deceptively complex; her duality within her situation stands as the film’s big question, on which the bloody, ghastly, open-ended finish hinges.